duganchen/slackware-libretro/README.md

 The [NVidia CG Toolkit](http://slackbuilds.org/graphics/nvidia-cg-toolkit/) is a requirement for both RetroArch and for common-shaders.

+RetroArch needs libusb to be at least 1.0.16, which is newer than the one in Slackware 14.1.

 The following are not required, but will be detected and used by RetroArch (and possibly other Libretro components) if found: